 Social media platforms like Facebook and Linkedin show us every day that online accounts are heavily reliant on user-submitted content.
 The information provided on these platforms are not trustworthy and can easily be faked - we want to prevent that with our digital identity solution.

 This is where Verifiable Credentials (VCs) come in.
 These are digital statements about an identity aspect like “name”, digitally signed by another identity, that has authority on the subject.
-For example: My bachelor's degree is trustworthy if a university signs it, but not so much if it is signed by your mother.
+For example, my bachelor's degree is trustworthy if a university signs it, but not so much if it is signed by your mother.
 Such statements make data reliable and valuable.
-VCs allow a SSI solution to not just be more privacy friendly, but also compete with Facebook / LinkedIn profiles as they are more trustworthy and accurate.
+VCs allow an SSI solution to not just be more privacy friendly, but also compete with Facebook / LinkedIn profiles as they are more trustworthy and accurate.

 We want to take that concept one step further by applying it to devices.
 Countless IoT devices and sensors interact with each other every day.
 Large amounts of data are generated as a result, but so far, programs have rarely used data from 3rd party devices for decision-making.
 One of the reasons we do not, is that the origin of data and ultimately the trust in a device can not sufficiently be determined with traditional technology.
 IOTA Identity allows IoT devices to create their own identities and collect verifiable statements about themselves, such for example as: